osekilab/JBLiMP/README.md

 Taiga Someya and Yohei Oseki.
 2023.
 JBLiMP: Japanese Benchmark of Linguistic Minimal Pairs.
 In Proceedings of the 17th Conference of the European Chapter of the Association for Computational Linguistics: Main Volume, pages ??-??, Dubrovnik, Croatia.
 Association for Computational Linguistics.
 ```

+# Licence
+Most of the example sentences are extracted from the linguistic journals without any modification.
+Hence, in most cases, the copyright of the example sentences remains with the original authors or publishers.